ameetarurkar/flutter/chatgpt_prompt.md

+I want to build a note-taking app in Flutter.
+What instructions do I need to give my AI coding app?

 Creating a note-taking app in Flutter is a great project!
 To guide your AI coding app effectively, you can break down the project into specific instructions.
 Here’s a step-by-step outline you can use:

 ### 1. **Project Setup**